Laura Ingalls (aviator)

 Laura Houghtaling Ingalls (December 14, 1893 – January 10, 1967) was an American pilot who won the Harmon Trophy.

 She was arrested in December 1941 and convicted of failing to register as a paid Nazi agent, and served 20 months in prison.
 The Nazis had encouraged her to speak at events of the America First Committee.

 Early life

-Ingalls was born in Brooklyn, New York, on December 14, 1893, to Francis Abbott Ingalls I and Martha Houghtaling (April 7, 1865–ca. June 20, 1930).
+Ingalls was born in Brooklyn, New York, on December 14, 1893, to Francis Abbott Ingalls I and Martha Houghtaling.
 Martha was the daughter of David Harrison Houghtaling of Kingston, New York, who was a descendant of Jan Willemsen Hoogteling, who arrived in New Amsterdam on May 9, 1661.
-Laura wrote of her mother: "My mother, partly through ill health, was extremely emotional and without adequate self-discipline; spoiled by her parents who thought she was wonderful and could do anything.
+Laura wrote of her mother: My mother, partly through ill health, was extremely emotional and without adequate self-discipline; spoiled by her parents who thought she was wonderful and could do anything.
 Brilliant along certain lines, she possessed the trait I find most exciting in the American character, viz. the ability to hurdle difficulties and achieve the reputedly impossible.
-I grew up under such influence."
+I grew up under such influence.

 She attended private schools in New York, and also studied in Vienna and Paris.
 She studied nursing at the Presbyterian Hospital Training School in New York.
 Quitting nursing, she danced in ballet and vaudeville.